geoffcline/website/content/en/docs/concepts/storage/volumes.md

 ## Background

 Files stored within a filesystem of a container are temporary.
-When a container is restarted, it returns back to the state of the base image.
+When a container is restarted, it resets to the base image.

-A Kubernetes volume is tied to the pod that encloses it.
+A Kubernetes *volume* is tied to the pod that encloses it.
 The pod maintains the volume as different containers are started or stopped.
+The pod may be connected to multiple volumes, of any type.

-At its core, a volume is just a directory, possibly with some data in it, which is accessible to the Containers in a Pod.
+At its core, a volume is just a directory, possibly with some data in it, which is accessible to the containers in a pod.
 How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.

-Kubernetes supports a variety of different volume types, such as host directories and NFS mounts.
-Kubernetes also supports advanced file systems such as gluster.
+Kubernetes supports a variety of different volume types, such as directories from the host system and NFS mounts.

-A kubernetes pod may be connected to multiple volumes of varying types.
+### Volume Specification Example

-First, Specify a `Pod` that will provide the volume.
+First, Specify a pod that will provide the volume.

-To use a volume, a `Pod` specifies what volumes to provide for the Pod (the `.spec.volumes` field)
+The `Pod` specification includes what `volumes` to provide -- the `.spec.volumes` field.

 ```yaml
 apiVersion: v1